-Active Restoration: involves the use of specific positive remedial actions, such as removing fills and infrastructure (Cables, pipelines, other utilities or fixtures) to return a site to functional and sustainable use.

-Passive Restoration: Allowing natural processes, sequences, and timing to occur in an ecosystem to return a site to functional and sustainable use.
+Active Restoration: involves the use of specific positive remedial actions, such as removing fills and infrastructure (Cables, pipelines, other utilities or fixtures).
+Passive Restoration: Allowing natural processes, sequences, and timing to occur in an ecosystem after removing a source of disturbance to return a site to functional and sustainable use.